Travel guide

 How much data to bring for a multi-country trip

 A trip through North America uses a lot of data: maps for driving, reservations, translator, uploading photos, and looking up everything on the go.
-These indicative figures help you choose the plan size without running out halfway through your route.
+These approximate figures help you choose the right plan size without running out halfway through your trip.

 • 5-8 GB: a week-long getaway to a single city, with hotel Wi-Fi.